Editor’s Note: This post has been updated with new content. 🙂

 Now that you know what the technique is all about, let’s take a look at it in action.

-We’ve been working with a financial institution that went from asking all info from the visitor with a single landing page and a long form.
-It combined all the mortgage information fields that were needed, plus the person’s contact information.
+We’ve been working with a financial institution that was asking for all of their visitor’s info on a single (long) landing page form.
+It combined the contact information with all the mortgage information fields necessary to create a quote.

-We split up the forms and fields and here’s what happened:
+We split up the fields and forms and here’s what happened:

 - Conversion volume went from 6 to 135/mo